-☑ Project will help mitigate groundwater conditions impacted by the drought (To mitigate groundwater conditions impacted by drought, projects should include the replenishment of groundwater resources to the subsurface, especially shallow aquifers, for the purpose of storage, temporary or otherwise.
-Drought impacts to groundwater conditions would include lowering of groundwater levels that may have occurred due to lack of natural recharge or groundwater pumping that may especially impact shallow aquifers.) (selected option).
+Project will help mitigate groundwater conditions impacted by the drought (To mitigate groundwater conditions impacted by drought, projects should include the replenishment of groundwater resources to the subsurface, especially shallow aquifers, for the purpose of storage, temporary or otherwise.
+Drought impacts to groundwater conditions would include lowering of groundwater levels that may have occurred due to lack of natural recharge or groundwater pumping that may especially impact shallow aquifers.)

 6. What funding sources are supporting the proposed recharge project?
-(Please list all local, state, federal, private or public funding sources):
+(Please list all local, state, federal, private or public funding sources).

-The proposed project is supported with funding from the Proposition 68 Sustainable Groundwater Management Program and received a grant from DWR of approximately \$4,200,000 for the proposed project.
+The proposed project is supported with funding from the Proposition 68 Sustainable Groundwater Management Program and received a grant from DWR of approximately \$3,200,000 for the proposed project.
+Triangle T Water District is the lead applicant and grant manager (Grant Agreement No. 4600014697).
+The total grant amount is \$7.6M.
+There are 5 components (projects) included within the grant agreement and this project is component number 5.

-7. Please provide the estimated project start date: